 - Remove numbers & extra characters (keep it short)

 The main thing you need to do is keeping it short.
 The slug of your URL should be as quick as possible.
 Consider adding your target keyword and leave it as it is.

-Since the post you write will be updated shortly and will still be relevant, there’s no need to add a number to it.
+Since the post you write will be updated shortly and still be relevant, there’s no need to add a number.

 Quick Note: Permalinks setting is a part of On-site SEO.
 However, without doing this, achieving SEO friendly URLs is not so smooth and consistent.